barneyb/aoc-2018/README.md

 # Barney's AoC 2018

-In addition to the sources, you'll need NVM  `0.33.8` and Chrome 70.
-Similar versions (or not-so-similar versions) should also work, but weren't tested.
-From the project root:

-    nvm install    // that's a 'v'
+This project contains solutions to [Advent of Code](https://adventofcode.com), along with a simple web UI to exercise the solutions with your own input.
+Both parts are written in ES6, built via a `create-react-app` toolchain, which requires Node `10.13.0` and NPM `6.4.1`.

+Solutions can be found in the `src/problems/2018` folder, along with their corresponding tests, and are headless.

+The web UI is built with React and Flux, and requires Chrome `70` to use.

+Similar versions of the various packages will probably work just fine, but none have been tested.

+## Using NVM (Optional)

+NVM is a simple package that helps with using multiple versions of Node/NPM on the same machine for different projects.
+From the project root, run `nvm install`.
+It'll ensure the right versions of Node and NPM are installed and set up in your shell.
+Each time you launch a new shell, you'll need to run `nvm use` (or `nvm install`).

+## Running The Solver UI

+Once Node, NPM, and Chrome are available:

-    npm install    // that's a 'p'
+    npm install
     npm start

-Chrome will probably open automatically, but if not, type in one of the addresses that get printed out.
+Chrome should open automatically, but if not, type in one of the addresses that get printed out.
 Select a problem, give it some input, and hit "Solve!".

-Tests (using Jest) can be executed two ways:
+## Developing Solutions

+Once Node and NPM are available:

+    npm install
-    npm test            // watch mode
+    npm test

+Copy the `problems/template.js` file to the appropriate location, fill in the problem's details, write some tests next to it, and then implement the `partOne` and `partTwo` functions.

+For a one-shot test-everything run (instead of watching w/ auto rerun), use:

-    CI=true npm test    // run once and exit
+    CI=true npm test

-In watch mode, Jest will check Git and watch the filesystem to only run tests which are "live" based on your changes.
-In run once mode, it will run all tests and exit with an appropriate status code.